Acne Clinical Trials & Acne Treatment in South Florida

 What causes acne?

-Despite the myths, eating greasy foods, wearing makeup, and poor hygiene do not cause acne.
+Despite the myths, eating greasy foods, wearing makeup, and poor hygiene does not cause acne.
 Instead, common causes of acne include:

 - High level of oil production by the body